geeksahilthakur/snortsheet/README.md

 to **cloud-native monitoring and automation workflows** using Google Sheets as a lightweight SOC dashboard.

-It removes the need for:
+It removes the need for ELK stacks, databases, and commercial SIEM platforms, focusing instead on **lean, practical security engineering**.
-- ELK stack
-- Databases
-- Commercial SIEMs
-- Dedicated SOC servers

-The focus is **practical security engineering**, not infrastructure bloat.

 ---